dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 > I realize exactly how radical and insensitive this sounds, but
 > *THERE WILL BE NOTHING ETHNIC ABOUT THIS*.
 I'm sorry: I do not mean
 > to say that what happened in 1930's Germany was acceptable.
 Read my
 > writing.
+>
-Nothing America does can be successful if any of this
+> Nothing America does can be successful if any of this
 > becomes framed in terms of ethnicity.
 Diversity is one of our
 > primary strengths.
+Diversity forms the basis for "America #1 for
+> reals." because it is our source of moral superiority in a world
+> edge closer and closer to conflict which has been artificially
-We cannot allow ourselves to become played
+> suppressed by international law for years.
+We cannot allow ourselves
+> to become played against one another.
+>
-> against one another.
-My point is, this is your chance to make sure
+> My point is, this is your chance to make sure that it is obvious who
-> that it is obvious who and what you stand for.
-Regardless who you
+> and what you stand for.
+Regardless who you are -- Donald Trump,
-> are -- Donald Trump, Jay-Z, Mark Cuban, Carl Icahn, or Joe the
+> Jay-Z, Mark Cuban, Carl Icahn, or Joe the Plumber -- if you stand
-> Plumber -- if you stand for BANC interests, then so be it.
-It's not
+> for BANC interests, then so be it.
+It's not going to work out well
-> going to work out well for you.
+> for you.

 Data science will show who stands to gain from the fall of America.
 We can methodically identify who has postured themselves to this end.
 You